Montenegro votes for new leader with pro-Western veteran tipped to win - Journal du Cameroun

 Polls opened at 7am (0500 GMT) and will close at 8pm, with first results shortly afterwards.

-Djukanovic is the most high-profile of all the seven candidates with posters plastered all over the capital Podgorica — where a third of Montenegro’s population lives — proclaiming him as “leader, statesman and president of all citizens”.
+Djukanovic is the most high-profile of the seven candidates, with posters plastered all over the capital Podgorica — where a third of Montenegro’s population lives — proclaiming him as “leader, statesman and president of all citizens”.

 Opinion polls predict a first-round victory.
 But if the veteran leader is forced into a run-off, it will be held on April 29.